Combinatorial theorems in sparse random sets: Applications

 \begin{theorem} Let $k,r$ be integers and $\d>0$ a real number.
-Then there exists a constant $C$ such that if $p \geq C n^{-1/(k-1)r}$, then the probability that $(\Z_n)_p$ is $(k,r,\d)$-Szemer\'edi is $1-o(1)$. \end{theorem}
+Then there exists a constant $C$ such that if $p \geq C n^{-1/(k-1)r}$, then the probability that $(\Z_n)_p$ is $(\d,k,r)$-Szemer\'edi is $1-o(1)$. \end{theorem}

 \begin{proof} Let $X = \Z_n$ and $S$ be the collection of progressions of the form $a, a + d^r, \dots, a + (k-1)d^r$ with $d \leq (n/k)^{1/r}$.
 Because of this restriction on $d$, $S$ has two degrees of freedom.
 It is also obviously homogeneous.
-The size of each $S_j(x)$ is $n^{1/r}$ to within a constant, so the critical probability is $\g/(k-1)$ with $\g=1/r$.
-Therefore, provided $p$ is at most some constant $\lambda$, the result follows from Theorems \ref{unconditionaldensity} and \ref{PolySzem}.
+The size of each $S_j(x)$ is $n^{1/r}$ to within a constant, so the critical exponent is $\g/(k-1)$ with $\g=1/r$.
+Therefore, provided $p$ is at most some constant $\lambda$, the result follows from Theorem~\ref{unconditionaldensity} and Corollary~\ref{ZnPolySzem}.
 For $p$ larger than $\lambda$, the result follows from the polynomial Szemer\'edi theorem itself. \end{proof}

 Note that the particular case of this theorem when $k=2$ was already proved by Nguyen \cite{N09}.
-To see that this result is sharp, note that the number of progressions of length $k$ in the random set is roughly $p^k n^{1+1/r}$.
+To see that this result is sharp, note that the number of $k$-term progressions with $r$th power difference in the random set is roughly $p^k n^{1+1/r}$.
 This is smaller than the number of vertices $p n$ when $p = n^{-1/(k-1)r}$.

 We will now move on to proving sparse versions of Tur\'an's theorem for strictly $k$-balanced $k$-uniform hypergraphs.
 As we mentioned in the introduction, some of the dense results are not known, but this does not matter to us, since our aim is simply to show that whatever results can be proved in the dense case carry over to the sparse random case when the probability exceeds the critical probability.